jj5/jjdiskstat-0.1/README.md

 ## Processing

-So the process is basically:
+The process is basically:

-- download a data file for a recent quarter (2025 Q1)
+- download a data file for a recent quarter (2025 Q1) into /var/lib/mysql/backblaze
+- extract the CSV files from the downloaded ZIP file
-- create the database schema
+- create the database schema in a MariaDB database
 - import the CSV files into the `t_backblaze` table
 - clean-up the imported data and stash it in the `t_clean` table
 - materialize the various views for fast queries